-One of the most important parts of a new customer welcome letter is the section that includes various methods of contacting you, all in one place.
-This section of your welcome letter should list how and when your customer can get in touch with you when he or she has questions or other issues.
+One of the most important parts of a this letter is the section that includes various other contacts they may need in your company, and methods of contacting them.
+This section of your welcome letter should list how and when your customer can get in touch with you when they have questions or concerns.

-This last section of your new customer welcome letter should once again thank the customer for his or her business, then reinforce that you are happy to welcome them as a customer and ready to do what it takes to make sure they are satisfied.
+This last section of your new customer welcome letter should once again thank the customer for his or her business, reinforce your commitment to them, and let them know that you are ready to do whatever it takes to make sure their needs are met.

 Here is an example of the last sentence of your new customer welcome letter: